publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 #### More involvement

 * Gave feedback on a draft of Open Source Observatory and Repository’s [Guidelines for Sustainable Open Source Communities in the Public Sector](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/supporting-oss-communities-public-sector)
-* Contributed to the State of California’s [‘Vision 2023’ Technology Strategic Plan](https://vision2023.cdt.ca.gov/)
+* Contributed to the State of California’s ['Vision 2023’ Technology Strategic Plan](https://vision2023.cdt.ca.gov/)
 * Part of Amsterdam’s [Sourcing and Open Source Strategy](https://amsterdam.raadsinformatie.nl/document/7880446/1/09012f9782a30a08) to achieve goals set out in [A Digital City Agenda](https://www.amsterdam.nl/wonen-leefomgeving/innovatie/de-digitale-stad/) (in Dutch), and mentioned in the [Mid-term report](https://amsterdam.raadsinformatie.nl/document/9725293/1/09012f9783374971)
 * We’re included in the Swedish [open data knowledge sharing wiki](https://gitlab.com/open-data-knowledge-sharing/wiki/-/wikis/Standard-for-Public-Code) and the EU’s Open Source Observatory’s [resource catalog](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/specific-resources#section-32)
 * Provided guidance to multiple governments’ development of resources and policy, including the Association of Netherlands Municipalities, Dutch Ministry of the Interior and Kingdom Relations, and European Commission